-3.99.
+3.95.
 The regulatory body should ensure that any interfaces between safety and nuclear security measures are addressed by the authorized party or applicant and are appropriately considered in conjunction with the competent authority with responsibility for nuclear security.

-Information to be provided in submitting a notification or applying for authorization
+Information to be provided in the submissiontting of a notification or applying application for authorization